Ishikawa

 Try the famous komokaburi by family-run wagashi store Itaya Honten

 Kanazawa is the place to unleash your sweet tooth in full force, because the city is known for its wagashi (Japanese sweets).
-Take a walk around and you’ll probably encounter a shop every few metres selling mochi, dorayaki, rakugan and the like, but we say, head straight to Itaya Honten.
+Take a walk around and you’ll probably encounter shops selling mochi, dorayaki, rakugan and the like, but we say, head straight to Itaya Honten.

-This family business – now manned by its fourth generation – is famous for its komokaburi (こもかぶり), a unique confection that’s crispy on the outside, soft on the inside, filled with red bean paste and a whole chestnut and topped with seaweed.
-It’s an original creation that you’d be hard pressed to find anywhere else in Japan.
-Come early and you might just catch one of their wagashi craftsmen deftly making the komokaburi fresh and hot on the spot.
+The business – now manned by its fourth generation – is famous for its komokaburi (こもかぶり), a unique confection filled with red bean paste and a whole chestnut, and topped with seaweed.
+It’s an original creation that you’d be hard-pressed to find anywhere else in Japan.
+To truly experience the crispy crunch of its exterior, we'd recommend taking a bite on-site, while it's still fresh.
+Come between 9am and 4.30pm, and you might even catch one of their wagashi craftsmen deftly making the komokaburi fresh and hot on the spot.

 Advertising